dizhaung/logzilla.github.io/_posts/2014-10-17-configuring-tls-tunnels-in-syslog-ng.md

 title: How to send TLS encrypted logs using syslog-ng
 subtitle: Short primer on TLS with syslog
-author: tdamon
+author: tomd
-author-name: "Tom Damon"
-tags: [NetOps, Scalability, TLS, Tunnels, RemoteConnectivity]
+tags: [NetOps, TLS, Security, Syslog, syslog-ng]
 summary: There's a ton of information in your log files that can be used to compromise or secure your network...
-headline-bg: /assets/images/blog/post_images/message-storm/storm-banner.jpg
+headline-bg: /assets/images/blog/post_images/tls-encrypted-logs/https-banner.jpg

 ---